 Solo Female Travel at Iguazu Falls!

 I traveled to Iguazu Falls by myself in March 2018, staying at a cute little place in the jungle called Palo Rosa Lodge.
-When you fly into Iguazu, you’ll see that the entire, surrounding area is straight-up JUNGLE!!
+When you fly into Iguazu, you’ll see that the entire surrounding area is straight-up JUNGLE!!
 Green as far as the eye can see.
 And then, somewhere in the midst of that dense, green jungle, is one of the most massive waterfalls in the world: Iguazu Falls.
-If you travel to Argentina, you MUST visit ~ either with friends, or by yourself.
-I think it’s a fantastic, safe destination for solo travel ~ so on that note, let’s talk solo female travel at Iguazu Falls!
+If you’re traveling to Argentina, you MUST visit ~ whether you’re with friends, or by yourself.
+I think it’s a fantastic & safe destination for solo travel.
+So on that note, let’s talk solo female travel at Iguazu Falls!

 Solo Female Travel at Iguazu Falls, Girl Who Travels the World